q335r49/twiddler-bigrams/README.md

 # bigramsLayout
-A bigram-considerate version of the default layout
+A bigram-considerate version of the default layout for the Twiddler 4.

 # Motivation
 - The default twiddler layout is easy to memorize but terrible for typing and does not contemplate character or bigram frequency.